j-stach/nixberry-pi5/README.md

 ## Materials:
 - Raspberry Pi 5
-- Micro-SD card (Recommend at least 8GB of memory)
 - Computer with Linux
-- Micro-SD reader-adapter, if your computer does not already have one
+- Micro-SD card (Minimum 8GB.
+Recommend at least 16GB for desktop.)
+- Micro-SD reader/adapter

 ## Use:
 The script can be used one of two ways: